The Best Online Guitar Lessons (2023 Buyers Guide)

 BEST FOR: NOVICE/INTERMEDIATE GUITARISTS, NOT COMPLETE BEGINNERS, WHO WANT A “GO-YOUR-OWN-WAY” SYSTEM THAT HAS THE MOST AMOUNT OF CONTENT

 TrueFire is one of the older and most established online guitar lessons out there.
-It’s the most comprehensive lesson platform we’ve reviewed with tens of thousands of videos.
+It’s always been one of the most comprehensive lesson platform we’ve reviewed with tens of thousands of videos.

-The platform is setup like a store, so you can purchase individual courses on a variety of topics.
+The original platform was (and still is) setup like a store, so you could purchase individual courses on a variety of topics.

-But they also have an “all-access” monthly subscription where you can get streaming access to every course they offer.
+But the real key is their “all-access” monthly/yearly subscription where you can get streaming access to every course they offer.

 They do have “learning paths” for beginners that you can subscribe to that work similarly to JamPlay – along with the accompanying confusion and overwhelm in what to choose.